 Setting Goals for your Business in 2022

 The beginning of a new year symbolizes a fresh start for you and your business!
-But before the ball drops and you close the books on 2021, it’s time to set specific goals for your business in 2022.
+Now that the ball has dropped and you’ve closed the books on 2021, it’s time to set specific goals for your business in 2022.
 Yes, we are talking about New Year’s Resolutions!

 What do you want to accomplish?
 Reflecting on the year, what will you do differently in the new year?
 In what area do you want to grow?
 Where do you need to scale back?
 What was your greatest accomplishment this year?
 What is a mistake you’ll never make again?